capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                March 2020

-   document - by its nature it is implementation specific and best left to the application and user interface designers.

    Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this